-The following describe new and updated filters, which will be part of the next release, but can be installed on the current release if you need them.
+The following describe new and updated filters, which will be part of the next release, but can be installed on an older release if you need them.

 For updated filters, you just need to copy the script to the filters directory which may be typically either /usr/share/recoll/filters, or /usr/local/share/recoll/filters.
 Please check that the script is executable after copying it, and make it so if needed (chmod a+x scriptname)

 For new filters, you'll need to copy the script file as above, possibly install the supporting application, and usually edit the mimemap, mimeview and mimeconf files, either in the shared directory ( /usr[/local]/share/recoll/examples), or in your personal configuration directory ($HOME/.recoll or $RECOLL_CONFDIR).

 There is a slightly more detailed description of the filter installation procedure on the Recoll Wiki.

 The following entries are in reverse chronologic order.
 Each lists the latest Recoll release on which the update makes sense (newer releases have an up to date version of the filter).

 However, if you are running a Recoll version older than 1.17, you should really upgrade.